 "A lot of YSM students have become involved," as well, Horowitz said.
 Violinist Greg Lewis '19MM, to name one, is the organization's communications director.
 The classical music scene is competitive, Horowitz said.
 Working on an initiative like the Heartbeat Music Project offers "a different perspective on what's important."

-A lot of students who attend the annual music camp "haven't seen our instruments before," Horowitz said.
+A lot of students who attend the annual music camp "haven't seen Western instruments before," Horowitz said.
 "Their lived experience is so drastically different from mine."
 The Navajo people, she pointed out, face "massive systemic inequity" and "intergenerational trauma."

 Horowitz's goal for the project transcends music.
 First and foremost, she wants Navajo children to have a meaningful experience "because there's not a lot of that to go around" on the reservation.
 She wants to help children reach a point at which they can be academically competitive without losing contact with their traditional Diné culture.
 Horowitz is learning as she goes.
 "People get degrees in nonprofit management," she said.
 "I'm a violinist at a music school."
 Still, she said, "I feel proud of how I've risen to the occasion, to the challenge.
 I honestly think I'm a better person for it."

 Receiving the Yale Jefferson Award, though, is overwhelming.
 "I feel kind of awkward," she said.
 "I am fully aware that while the Heartbeat Music Project is a really fantastic endeavor, it's a drop in the bucket.
 I don't think one person can affect the change that needs to happen."
 She does hope the award provides a platform from which she can encourage other musicians to broaden their perspectives.
 "I get excited every time I see a project like this."